pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/contact/index.md

 -   macOS version:
 -   Karabiner version:<br />
-    (You can confirm the version in "Misc &amp; Uninstall" tab in Karabiner Preferences.)
+    (You can confirm the version in "Update" tab in Karabiner Settings.)
 -   Your Mac hardware:
 -   Your keyboard hardware: